Forums › Other Topics › Marketing Lasers › Laser Perio Therapy in the News

 >>>>

-Dr. Gordon Douglass, the immediate past president (as in a few months ago) of the American Academy of Periodontology, said there are no studies that conclude the time has come for lasers to replace conventional treatment.
+Dr. Gordon Douglass, the immediate past president (as in a few months ago) of the American Academy of Periodontology, said there are no studies that conclude the time has come for lasers to replace conventional treatment.“Somebody needs to do controlled clinical trials to show how effective they are,” Douglass said

-What exactly will satisfy the skeptics if the Yukna results is not sufficient?
+<<<<What exactly will satisfy the skeptics if the Yukna results is not sufficient?
 I have only seen the Japanese dental schools do and write about double blinded studies.
 How likely is this to be done in the US and how do you ask enough testees (aka patients) that we will treat your teeth and then remove it enblock to do histological studies.
 I am still amazed that people were willing to agree to that.
 Is there a double standard when it comes to “we have always done it that way” procedures compared to procedures being developed?

-Robert Gregg DDS
+Robert Gregg DDSSpectatorRay–

 It just goes to show that if one truly wants to make a paradigm change in the standard of care (versus the sale of a few lasers) one must be dedicated to conducting high quality science on an ongoing basis as a misson statement of the company’s purpose.